 Students placed on academic suspension are required to leave the College for a minimum of one semester, after which time they may petition the College for readmission.
-A joint committee composed of the Admissions and Academic Concerns Committees will evaluate the petition based on a review of the student's current and future capacity (including both ability and desire) to perform at the academic level required by the College for graduation.
+A joint committee composed of the Admissions and Faculty Teaching and Learning committee will evaluate the petition based on a review of the student's current and future capacity (including both ability and desire) to perform at the academic level required by the College for graduation.

-Grievance Procedure
+Grievance Procedure for Students

 Providence Christian College is an educational community of believers.
 Within such a community, loving relationships are a vital part of the Christian ethos, as the second of the Love Commandments attests (Matthew 22:39).
 A breech in relationship can occur between a student and another student, or between a student and a professor/administrator.
 Since the foundational relationship is that of brothers and sisters in Jesus Christ, the Bible's instruction for dealing with grievances must be followed; Matthew 5:23-24 and 18:23-24 offer such instruction.
 The person who either has a grievance against another or perceives that the other harbors a grievance against him or her is required, either way, to take the initiative to resolve the issue and to bring reconciliation and restoration to the relationship.
-This person is to go directly to the other, without sharing information with persons who have no need to know, and seek reconciliation.
+This person is to go directly to the other, without sharing information with persons who have no need to know, and seek reconciliation (Unless this is a Tile IX issue of unlawful sexual harassment or discrimination).
 If reconciliation does not take place, a third person who is acceptable to both parties is to be asked to serve as a bridge for understanding and healing, These are the biblical procedures for dealing with grievances, whether they take place in the residence hall or in the classroom.